TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 # **Data Packet – XML Specification**
 The data packet is an XML string sent using the BoardCertificationMerchant_X and BoardMerchant_X web methods.
 The XML data packet must conform to the XSD specified for the transaction type.

-***Note about Special Characters**
-Because the Data packet is XML, some special characters must be escaped to be included in the data.
+***Note about Special Characters:** Because the Data packet is XML, the following special characters must be escaped to be included in the data.
 Please see the examples below.

 |     Special Character    |     Symbol    |     Escaped Form     |
 |--------------------------|---------------|----------------------|